kumaresh357/negativePositiveArray/README.md

 # negativePositiveArray

-seperating the negetive and positive elements of an array without using sorting algorithms.
+seperating the negative and positive elements of an array without using sorting algorithms.